0xB10C/transactionfee-info/README.md

 # transactionfee-info
-This project provides protocol-level statistics and insights about Bitcoin: Blocks, Transactions, SegWit and more.
-Implemented with a Rust backend and Hugo-based frontend.
+This project provides protocol-level statistics and insights about Bitcoin: Blocks, Transactions, Script usage and more.
+Powered by a Rust backend and Hugo-based frontend.

 ## Prerequisites
-- Nix
-- Access to a Bitcoin Core node with REST API enabled
+- A Bitcoin Core node with the REST API enabled
+- Installed development tools - `rustc`, `cargo`, `hugo`, _or_
+- Alternative development environment - Nix (provides all development tools in an isolated environment)

 ### Bitcoin Core Setup
 1. Add the following lines to your `bitcoin.conf`